 Medications can be administered and should be labeled with the correct dosage and instructions, your name and your pet's name.
 In some cases there is a small additional charge for any necessary injections.

 Grooming Full service dog grooming is now available.
 For all of our spa offerings, please visit our Grooming page.

 Barking Yes, it can get noisy in the kennels.
 The other dogs will be excited because they find the arrivals and departures to be quite entertaining.
 Yes, they do quiet down when we leave.
-If you enter any building, please try to have a calm demeanor, speak in a normal tone of voice, keep your dog under control, and keep any children calm, quiet and under control.

 Anxiety We have found that most pets adapt well and become comfortable with us and their surroundings and the routine quickly.
 It is usually harder on you than it is on your pet, but try not to let on!
 If you are upset and miserable about leaving your pet, then your pet is bound to be more confused and stressed about being left.
 Subsequent visits will be much easier once they figure out you do come back for them.
 Most dogs go willingly and even eagerly back to the kennel area once they have gotten acquainted with us and the facility.
 And most cats adjust quickly after only a brief pouting session, and some don't pout at all by the 2nd visit!